pumpkin-zsl/Multimodal-Based-Deep-Learning-Framework-for-Hemiplegic-Gait-Recognition/README.md

 # hemiplegia-gait
-This repository will host the implementation of our paper："Multimodal-Based Deep Learning Framework for Hemiplegic Gait Recognition Using Skeleton and Wearable Sensor Data"
+This repository will contain the source code for hemiplegic gait recognition based on multimodal sensor data.

+The code is currently under preparation and will be released upon paper acceptance.